-This is the part of Game Manual 0 that discusses awards.
-Awards exist in parallel to the robot game and serves as an alternate way to advance.
-While the majority of Game Manual 0 talks about how to make decisions about creating your robot, the notebook you write is actually showing how you made those decisions and how you impact the STEM community around you in a positive way.
+FIRST® Tech Challenge is more than just building robots, it contains elements of engineering documentation, outreach, and more.
+While the majority of Game Manual 0 talks about how to make decisions about creating your robot, the portfolio you write is actually showing how you made those decisions and how you impact the STEM community around you in a positive way.

 It only benefits you to go for awards.
-You can’t win awards without writing a notebook, and in certain states the only way to advance is awards and in others it can make it significantly easier to advance.
+You can’t win awards without making a portfolio, and in certain states the only way to advance is awards and in others it can make it significantly easier to advance.
 In the past an engineering notebook was required for awards, however this is no longer true.
 Therefore, these are the topics that will be covered in this section of Game Manual 0.

-For winning every award, the Engineering Notebook is a key reference and is quintessential, so make sure that your team focuses on the Engineering Notebook.
+For winning every award, the Engineering Portfolio is a key reference and is quintessential, so make sure that your team focuses on the Engineering Portfolio.

 Always remember that regardless of how well you feel you did, awards have a level of subjectivity of the judges, so there is no way to 100% control how your team does for awards.

 Overall, awards are one of the core parts of the FIRST Tech Challenge competition.
 They recognize teams at the end of every competition (except league meets) as well as determine many of the teams that advance.